Rajvardhan16/ros2-SLAM-Nav2-robot/README.md

 # ⭐ Repository

-If you find this project useful for learning ROS 2, SLAM, Nav2, or mobile robotics, consider giving the repository a ⭐.
+If this project is useful for learning ROS 2, SLAM, Nav2, or mobile robotics, consider giving the repository a ⭐.

 **Repository:** `ros2-SLAM-Nav2-robot`